 I try to answer questions such as: do electoral politics influence public policy outputs and developmental outcomes at the subnational level?
 In turn, what are the social and political consequences of the spatial inequalities that have been opening up across many rich economies?
 Do territorial governance and ‘perverse institutions’ such as organized crime affect policy delivery at the local level?

-To answer these questions, I primarily focus on Turkey, Italy, and the United Kingdom, and leverage a set of statistical methods for the identification of causal relationships with GIS analysis and in-depth qualitative fieldwork.
+To answer these questions, I primarily focus on Turkey, Italy, the United Kingdom and other European countries, and leverage a set of statistical methods for the identification of causal relationships with GIS analysis and in-depth qualitative fieldwork.

 Areas of expertise